-- Adherence to proposal guidelines included in this document.
+- Adherence to proposal guidelines included here.

 - Provision of regular updates for social and/or other media dissemination.
-Please send updates to, and respond to requests for information from, Tanya Butler at tanya.butler@UND.edu.

 - If an award results in a tangible product such as a book, article, or a video/ audio recording, a copy must be provided to the College.
 The College’s support for the project should be acknowledged in all resulting presentations, publications, exhibits, performances, etc.

-- UND policies and procedures must be followed for expenditure of funds including purchases, reimbursements, payroll appointments and hiring processes.
+- UND policies and procedures must be followed for expenditure of funds including travel, purchases, reimbursements, payroll appointments and hiring processes.
 Please note that according to UND policy, anything purchased with UND funds is the property of UND (e.g., supplies, books, equipment, etc.).

-January 31, 2020: Final reports are due to the Arts & Sciences Dean's Office.
-Please submit the reports in MS Word or PDF format to Carrie Jackson at: carrie.jackson@UND.edu.
+Submission of an external grant proposal resulting from research supported by this funding opportunity, if applicable.Final reports are due to the College of Arts & Sciences Dean's office.
+Please submit the reports in MS Word format via email to: UND.artssci@UND.edu.